Shotgun: Bolt-action

 Bolt-action shotguns, while uncommon, do exist.
 One of the best-known examples is a 12-gauge manufactured by Mossberg featuring a 3-round magazine, marketed in Australia just after changes to the gun laws in 1997 heavily restricted the ownership and use of pump-action and semi-automatic shotguns.
-They were not a huge success, as they were somewhat slow and awkward to operate, and the rate of fire was noticeably slower (on average) than a double-barrelled gun.
+They were not a huge success, as they were somewhat slow and awkward to operate, and the rate of fire was noticeably slower (on average) than a double-barreled gun.
 The Rifle Factory Ishapore in India also manufactured a single-shot .410 bore shotgun based on the SMLE Mk III* rifle.
 The Russian Berdana shotgun was effectively a single-shot bolt-action rifle that became obsolete, and was subsequently modified to chamber 16-gauge shotgun shells for civilian sale.
 The U.S. military M26 is also a bolt-action weapon.
 Bolt-action shotguns have also been used in the "goose gun" application, intended to kill birds such as geese at greater range.
 Typically, goose guns have long barrels (up to 36 inches), and small bolt-fed magazines.
 Bolt-action shotguns are also used in conjunction with slug shells for the maximum possible accuracy from a shotgun.

 In Australia, some straight-pull bolt-action shotguns, such as the Turkish-made Pardus BA12 and Dickinson T1000, the American C-More Competition M26, as well as the indigenous-designed SHS STP 12, have become increasingly popular alternatives to lever-action shotguns, largely due to the better ergonomics with less stress on the shooter's trigger hand and fingers when cycling the action.

 Revolver

-Colt briefly manufactured several revolving shotguns that were met with mixed success.
+Colt briefly manufactured several revolving shotguns that were not particularly successful.
 The Colt Model 1839 Shotgun was manufactured between 1839 and 1841.
 Later, the Colt Model 1855 Shotgun, based on the Model 1855 revolving rifle, was manufactured between 1860 and 1863.
-Because of their low production numbers and age they are among the rarest of all Colt firearms.
+Because of their low production numbers and age, they are among the rarest of all Colt firearms.

-The Armsel Striker was a modern take on the revolving shotgun that held 10 rounds of 12-gauge ammunition in its cylinder.
+The Armsel Striker was a modern take on the revolving shotgun that held ten rounds of 12-gauge ammunition in its cylinder.
 It was copied by Cobray as the Streetsweeper.

-Taurus manufactures a carbine variant of the Taurus Judge revolver along with its Australian partner company, Rossi known as the Taurus/Rossi Circuit Judge.
+Taurus manufactures a carbine variant of the Taurus Judge revolver along with its Australian partner company Rossi, known as the Taurus/Rossi Circuit Judge.
 It comes in the original combination chambering of .410 bore and .45 Long Colt, as well as the .44 Remington Magnum chambering.
 The rifle has small blast shields attached to the cylinder to protect the shooter from hot gases escaping between the cylinder and barrel.

 The MTs255 (МЦ255) is a shotgun fed by a 5-round internal revolving cylinder.
 It is produced by the TsKIB SOO, Central Design and Research Bureau of Sporting and Hunting Arms.
 They are available in 12, 20, 28 and 32 gauges, and .410 bore.